Livery company: Liverymen

-Freemen are expected to advance to become liverymen by a vote of the court of the company.
-Liverymen no longer have any local authority franchise in the city, but retain the exclusive right of voting in the election of the Lord Mayor of the City of London (Michaelmas 'Common Hall' 29 September) and for the sheriffs (Mid-Summer 'Common Hall' 24 June) held in Guildhall as a ceremonial occasion.
+Freemen are expected to advance to become liverymen by a vote of the court of each company.
+Liverymen no longer have any local government franchise in the City, but retain the exclusive right of voting in the election of the Lord Mayor (Michaelmas 'Common Hall' 29 September) and for the Sheriffs (Mid-Summer 'Common Hall' 24 June) held at Guildhall as a ceremonial occasion.
 The votes are made by 'acclamation' subject to a challenge/demand from the floor for a ballot which would be held a week later.
-Any two liverymen may nominate a candidate for the Freedom of the city.
+Any two liverymen may nominate a candidate for the freedom of the City.

 Former parliamentary election rights

-Before the Reform Act 1832 the liverymen had the exclusive right to elect the four Members of Parliament (MPs) representing the city.
+Before the Reform Act 1832 the liverymen had the exclusive right to elect the four Members of Parliament (MPs) representing the City.
 Between 1832 and 1918 being a liveryman was one of a number of possible franchises which could qualify a parliamentary elector in the City of London constituency, as it was a preserved ancient borough franchise under the terms of the 1832 Act.